 TO DO | MUSEUM

 On a beautiful summer day, I decided to pay a visit to Presqu’île de Maguelone: a fantastic site just 20 kilometres outside of Montpellier.
-This peninsula, or “almost an isle” as the French name it, is perfect for a day trip if you like to mix culture with nature.
-And more, as wine and oysters are cultivated as well.
+This peninsula, or “almost an isle” as the French call it, is perfect for a day trip if you like to mix culture with nature.
+And more, as wine and oysters are cultivated there as well.

 The adventure started when I parked my car at what seems the last available parking lot at Palavas-les-Flots.
 Crossing the long straight road, I headed towards the peninsula of Maguelone.
 It is quite a long walk, about 1.5 kilometres, to get to the cathedral.
 But from May until September you can take a little train that leaves from the parking lot.
 The surroundings are beautiful: on the left side a small strip of low dunes with access to the beach and the big blue sea and, on the right side, a great view over the Étang du Prévost.
 Arriving at the site, I got my ticket and audio tour for my visit of the cathedral.

 The peninsula of Maguelone has a long history.
 Roman and Etruscan remains have been found on the site and in the 5th century, the Visigoths created a small town on the former volcanic island.
 Since then, men have always occupied the land: as home, fortress, agricultural land, religious centre and hiding place.
 The Saint-Pierre-et-Saint-Paul cathedral dates from the 12th century and was the first cathedral in the South of France.
 It not only served as a religious place but also as a refuge.
 It was a hide-out for the four popes of Rome and has always been a safe haven for sick persons and fishers.
 Being a shelter for people in need was more important than its religious role.